ieat-kit/ieat-kit.github.io/README.md

 # ieat-kit.github.io

-Website for the Initiative Ethical Academic Ties at KIT
+Website for the Initiative Ethical Academic Ties at KIT.